syncfusion-content/maui-docs/MAUI/PDF-Viewer/Free-Text.md

 {% tabs %}
 {% highlight C# %}
 /// <summary>
-/// Edit the selected highlight annotation.
+/// Edit the selected free text annotation.
 /// </summary>
 /// <param name="selectedAnnotation">The selected annotation instance that may be obtained from the annotation selected event</param>
 void EditSelectedFreeTextAnnotation(Annotation selectedAnnotation)